lucasbasquerotto/ext-cloud/run-tasks/README.md

 ## Discourse Setup

-Runs the main instructions (except for the creation of the `app.yml` file, that should be defined in the environment repository and moved to the host) that are needed in the Discourse setup script, in a non-interactive way.
+This run stage task runs the main instructions that are needed in the Discourse setup script (except for the creation of the `app.yml` file, that should be defined in the environment repository and moved to the host), in a non-interactive way.
 It:

 - Checks if the script is being run by the root user (otherwise an error is thrown).